sansin5982/Statistics-with-R/chapters/Correlation.md

 ## Introduction

-Correlation analysis is a statistical method used to examine the strength and direction of the relationship between two continuous variables.
-The most commonly used correlation coefficient is **Pearson’s correlation coefficient** (denoted as *r*), which measures the linear relationship between two variables.
+A *correlation analysis* is a statistical method used to examine the strength and direction of the relationship between two continuous variables.

-−1 ≤ *r* ≤ 1
+The most commonly used correlation coefficient is **Pearson’s correlation coefficient**, which measures the linear relationship between two variables.
+Pearson’s correlation coefficient, denoted by “r,” takes on values between -1 and 1, where a value of -1 indicates a perfect negative correlation, a value of 0 indicates no correlation, and a value of 1 indicates a perfect positive correlation.

+To perform a correlation analysis, we first must collect data on the two variables of interest.
+Once we have the data, we can calculate the correlation coefficient using R.

+For example, suppose we want to examine the relationship between a person’s age and their cholesterol level.
+We collect data on 100 individuals and obtained the following data:

+$$
+\large -1 \leq r \leq 1
+$$

+where:

-where: - *r* = −1 indicates a perfect negative correlation, - *r* = 0
+-   *r* = −1 indicates a perfect negative correlation,
-indicates no correlation, - *r* = 1 indicates a perfect positive correlation.
+-   *r* = 0 indicates no correlation,
+-   *r* = 1 indicates a perfect positive correlation.

 ## Example Dataset